-It is in the nature of agent systems that they are conceptually distributed, though this is not always the case in terms of implementation.
-SerenA is implemented using the Java Agent DEvelopment Framework4 [1], which supports two important SerenA requirements.
+SERENA is implemented using the Java Agent DEvelopment Framework [1], which supports two important SERENA requirements.
 In JADE, agents run in notional containers, one or more containers per machine, but multiple machines can be connected together into a JADE platform.
-This allows failover to be implemented at the agent level: duplicate containers of SerenA agents can be run at multiple sites, and one fails, another can take over.
+This allows failover to be implemented at the agent level: duplicate containers of SERENA agents can be run at multiple sites, and one fails, another can take over.